How to Manipulate Retail Prices to Boost Sales?

 “[Goldilocks pricing] identifies a target item and then bookends it with similar offerings that make it both a bargain (cheaper than a 46-inch TV) and better quality (that 32-inch is for skinflint Luddites),” he writes.
 “Offering just a pair of similar items, shoppers will be drawn to the cheaper one.
 Present a trio instead, though, and they will gravitate to the mid-priced option.”

-Note that you can get a bargain price from you supplier, if you are confident enough that a certain product will sell more than others.
+Note that you can get a bargain price from your supplier if you are confident enough that a certain product will sell more than others.

-Prices end in 7, 8, or .99 not only to give an impression of lower price, but to present a product price image.
+Prices end in 7, 8, or .99 not only to give an impression of the lower price but to present a product price image.
 According to Ellwood, price consulting uses number theory to signal a certain kind of product.

 “Retailers know that prices ending in 9 indicate a value product (such as throwaway sunglasses), while a 0 ending shorthands premium and prestige (designer clothing), and 7 or 8 endings signal items priced to move and closeouts.”

 Ellwood cites one price consultant who “estimates that $9.99 price tag, can, on average, sell 10 to 20% more product than a $10 one.”

 The author says that “prices ending in 7 or 8 are most common in clearance racks or at retailers whose reputation rests entirely on good value, such as Costco or Walmart; they’re intended to imply a constant spigot of bargains.”